0-5stepdown/Trump_Executive_Actions/README.md

 [Link to Federal Register API documentation](https://www.federalregister.gov/reader-aids/developer-resources)

-The CSV file consistently has an empty space preceding the Federal Register document number.
+Note that the CSV file consistently has an empty space preceding the Federal Register document number.
 These were stripped out to make sure that the subsequent API requests work properly.

 To retrieve the corpus of executive action documents, JSON metadata for each document were first obtained through API requests.
-Then, the JSON key containing the URL to the XML document was referenced for each document number to obtain the full text.
+Then, the JSON key containing the URL to the XML document was referenced to obtain the full text.
 Both were cached to avoid making repeated API requests.

 # Preprocess Text